yavar29/yavar29/README.md

 ## 👨‍💻 About Me
 Hi!
 I’m **Yavar**, a **Software Engineer & AI/ML enthusiast** pursuing an **MS in Computer Science (AI/ML)** at **University at Buffalo**.
 - 🌩️ Built a **Multi-Agent GenAI Weather Assistant** on **Google Vertex AI** using **Gemini**, **RAG**, and **Open-Meteo**.
-- 🤝 Enjoy building reliable, explainable AI systems and production-grade APIs.
+- 🤝 I enjoy building reliable, explainable AI systems and production-grade APIs.
 - 🔭 Open to collaborations in **multi-agent AI**, **ML platforms**, and **MLOps**.

 ---